LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 ### to Task or not to Task?

 A2A introduces the concept of task.
 A task, as the name suggests, is a unit of work.
 A2A can work with or without tasks but I personally prefer to use them.
 A task can be synchronous or asynchronous.
 You probably don't want to block your agent while it's doing some heavy computation.
-A task has a state and we will see a bit further how its state can vary during the execution of the task.
+A task has a state, and we will see a bit further how its state can vary during the execution of the task.

-//TODO feedback loop (sse, websockets, webhooks)
+Since A2A supports longing running tasks, it needs a way to communicate with the client agent.
+You could always go for a polling approach, but that would be really inefficient.
+A2A supports SSE (Server Sent Events) and Webhooks allowing agents to communicate with each other in a more efficient way.
+It also supports reconnection if the SSE connection is lost.
+SSE is a great solution for real-time communication, but it probably the best solution for really long running tasks in that case using webhooks is probably the best option.

 ### Not only text